Have the freshest free hiking tips sent to you each month!

 - youthful injuries that flare up from time to time,

-- heavy packs coupled with the wrong footwear,
+- heavy backpacks coupled with the wrong footwear

 - or the phase of the moon (not too sure about that one).